nsf/vulkangen/README.md

 # VulkanGen

-Vulkan C++ wrapper generator, inspired by nvidia's nvcpp, but rewritten in Go.
+Vulkan C++ wrapper generator, inspired by nvidia's vkcpp, but rewritten in Go.

 Public domain.